ingadhoc/sale/sale_exception_partner_state/README.rst

 To use this module, you need to:

 #.
-When the sales order is confirmed, validate that the partner is approved.
+Before a sales order is confirmed, it validates that the partner is approved.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas